Posture Changes in Dogs

 Sudden posture changes in dogs typically indicate an issue, whereas gradual changes are often the sign of normal aging.

 A dog's posture shouldn't change suddenly, and they should generally keep natural alignment when sitting, standing, and lying down.
-If you're here because you suspect there's an issue causing your dog's posture to change, the information below should help.
+If you're here because you suspect there a hip and joint issue causing your dog's posture to change, the information below should help.

 What is Proper Dog Posture?